 The CAC model of a Multidisciplinary Team (MDT) approach, developed through the vision of Former Congressman Robert E. "Bud" Cramer and a group of key individuals, pulled together law enforcement, criminal justice, child protective services, and medical and mental health workers onto one coordinated team.
 Instead of enduring questioning from multiple professionals, the potential victim talks to a specialized interviewer in a non-threatening, child-friendly environment.
 The information gained during that interview is shared with members of the MDT.

-After developing its innovative CAC/MDT approach on the local level, the NCAC earned a national reputation and began to train others to deal effectively with this critical problem.
+After developing its innovative CAC/MDT approach on the local level, the NCAC began to train others to deal effectively with this complex investigations.
 Through its influence in training, communities across the country and across the world began to model their child abuse programs after the CAC/MDT approach created at the NCAC.

 Robert E. Bud Cramer AL

 In 1985, Former Congressman Robert E. "Bud" Cramer (AL), who was then a District Attorney in Madison County, Alabama, saw the need to create a better system to help abused children.
 The social service and the criminal justice systems, at the time, were not working together in an effective manner that children could trust, adding to the children's emotional distress, and creating a segmented, repetitious, and often frightening experience for the child victims.